 Marcia C. Barbosa

-Professor, Instituto de Física da UFRGS
+Professor of Physics, Instituto de Física da UFRGS

 Márcia Cristina Bernardes Barbosa is a Brazilian physicist.
 Born in Rio de Janeiro, Brazil, did her high school at Colégio Marechal Rondon in Canoas, Rio Grande do Sul, Brazil, undergraduate and graduate studies at the Universidade Federal do Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.